 Teaching Strategies: Students will be required to work within a group to effectively apply group skills to create a public health science-based digital communication message that highlights their understanding of how the key components and functions of public health apply to a current population health threat.
-In addition, they will be required to make recommendations for improving the effectiveness of public health care delivery based on the systematic approach to public health improvement.
-This project will require students to showcase the following public health related skills: the synthesis and extrapolation of information, the application of scientific research, and the application of critical thinking concepts and skills.
+In addition, they will be required to make recommendations for improving the effectiveness of the public health system so that it can minimize a health disparity/inequity related to the population health threat.
+This project will require students to showcase the following public health related skills: the synthesis and extrapolation of information, the application of scientific research, digital communication, and the application of critical thinking concepts and skills.

-CT2 Artifact Evaluation Note: Critical thinking skills will be assessed multiple times over the course of the semester (see list of major course assignments).
-The CT2 student learning outcomes will be evaluated with the following assignments:
+CT Artifact Evaluation Note: Critical thinking skills will be assessed multiple times over the course of the semester (see list of major course assignments).
+The CT student learning outcomes will be evaluated with the following assignments:

-- "Exploring complex challenges": FP, Mini-1&8, Mini-3, Mini -5, Mini-6, Mini-7 - "Analyze multidimensional problems": FP, Mini-1&8, Mini-4, Mini-6, Mini-7 - "Effectively communicate complex ideas and alternate solutions based on the synthesis/extrapolation of information": FP, Mini-2, Mini-6 and Mini-7
+- "Exploring complex challenges": FP, Mini 1-8 - "Analyze multidimensional problems": FP, Mini 1-8 - "Effectively communicate complex ideas and alternate solutions based on the synthesis/extrapolation of information": FP, Mini 1-8